roehampton/module-content/msc-software-development-2/week-04/lab/node-intro.md

 **Open your browser, and go to `127.0.0.1:3000`**.
 You should see `Hello world!` displayed.

-To build up an application we will get Express to listen on some other URLS, in other words, we will create 'routes' for our requests and give back different responses according to the requested route.
+To build up an application we will get Express to listen on some other URLS, in other words, we will create 'routes' for our requests and give back different responses according to the URL typed by the user.

 **Shutdown the server with CTRL-C and update `express-server.js` to the following:**